rstudio/connectwidgets/cran-comments.md

 ## Test environments

-* local: Ubuntu 20.04.5; R 4.2.2
+* local: Ubuntu 23.04; R 4.2.2
 * GH Actions:
   - windows-latest; release
   - macOS-latest; release
-  - ubuntu-20.04; release, devel
+  - ubuntu-latest; release, devel
-* win-builder: devel and release
+* devtools::check_win_devel()

 ## R CMD check results

 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+1 NOTE

-* New submission
-  Package was archived on CRAN
-  CRAN repository db overrides:
-  X-CRAN-Comment: Archived on 2023-01-10 as issues were not corrected in time.
+* ❯ checking installed package size ...
+NOTE
+     installed size is  5.0Mb
+     sub-directories of 1Mb or more:
+       htmlwidgets   3.9Mb

+This is expected since we ship a number of browser assets (including .js.map files)

 ## revdevcheck